isomerpages/moe-bendemeersec/_resources/School Magazines.md

 description: ""
 variant: markdown
 ---
-<p style="text-align:justify">The school creates an annual magazine as a tribute to the students' accomplishments, documenting both the staff and students' endeavors throughout the year.
+<p style="text-align:justify">Our school creates an annual magazine as a tribute to the students' accomplishments, documenting both the staff and students' endeavors throughout the year.
 It stands as an invaluable testament to the collective efforts of everyone involved.</p>

 ### School Magazines